JBallin/dr-sms-api/README.md

 NOTE: All phone numbers should be in this format: 12813308004

-All post requests return the message response from Twilio.
+All POST requests return the message response from Twilio.

 ### SMS Screenshot